qawolf/qawolf/docs/docs/use_custom_selectors.md

 <button>Submit</button>
 ```

-To explicity label our element for use in testing, we'll add the `data-qa` attribute with a value of `"submit"`:
+To explicity label our element for use in testing, we'll add a `data-qa` attribute with the value of `"submit"`:

 ```html
 <button data-qa="submit">Submit</button>
 ```

-Now even as the text, [CSS classes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes#attr-class), and other attributes of our submit button change, the `data-qa` attribute will always label it as the `submit` element to use in tests.
+Now even as the text, [CSS classes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes#attr-class), and other attributes of our submit button change, the `data-qa` attribute will always label it as the `"submit"` element to use in tests.

 ## Next steps